📦 Improve Warehouse Productivity

 🎓 Topic

-SPRP is a specific application of the general Traveling Salesman Problem (TSP) answering the question:
+SPRP is a specific application of the general Travelling Salesman Problem (TSP) answering the question:

 “Given a list of storage locations and the distances between each pair of locations, what is the shortest possible route that visits each storage location and returns to the depot ?”